nilearn/nilearn/doc/data_analysis/decoding.rst

 Decoding: predicting behavior or phenotype from brain images
 ================================================================================

-.. topic:: **Page summary**

 Decoding consists in predicting external variables such as behavioral or phenotypic variables from brain image.
 This page is a tutorial articulated on the analysis of the Haxby 2001 dataset.
-It shows how
+It shows how to:
-    to:

 1. Load fMRI volumes in Python.
 2. Perform a state-of-the-art decoding analysis of fMRI data.
 3. Perform even more sophisticated analyses of fMRI data.

+.. contents:: **Chapters contents**
+    :local:
+    :depth: 1

 Data loading and preparation
 ================================